April 1st, 2007 at 11:54 am | 3 Comments | Print this post | Email this post | hype it up!

 No real surprises.
 I probably would have flip-flopped Ordonez and Guillen because 1) I think Guillen is a better hitter, and 2)It spreads out the left handed bats slightly better, but I don’t think it will make a big difference regardless.

-3 Responses to “Leyland sets Opening Day lineup”
+3 thoughts on “Leyland sets Opening Day lineup”